Accelerynt-Security/AS-IP-Blocklist/README.md

 When prompted, sign in to validate the connection.

 ![NamedLocations_Deploy_7](Images/NamedLocations_Deploy_7.png)
-Once both connection steps have been updated, click the "**Save**" button.
+Once all connection steps have been updated, click the "**Save**" button.

 ![NamedLocations_Deploy_8](Images/NamedLocations_Deploy_8.png)

 #
 ### Granting Access to Azure Key Vault